aalto-ui/VSGUI10K/README.md

     2-visual-complexity.R
     3-interaction.R

+The models presented in supplement are in

+    4-supplement.R

 ## If you want to plot the figures...

 Make sure that you have run above (except stimuli generation scripts) before plotting.
 The scripts used to produce figures are stored in <python/plots>.
 Run each script to produce the desired plot.
 For instance,

     python3 -m python.plots.fig0_graphical_abstract

-Note that regression-related Figures (3, 7, 9 in main paper) are plotted via R.
+Note that regression-related Figures (3, 7, 9 in main paper; 13-22 in Supplementary Materials) are plotted via R.

 ## Authors and acknowledgment
 Authors of the accompanying publication contributed to this project.
 Generative AI was used in preparing this code (Aalto AI, GPT4o, February--March 2025).

 ## Citation
 If you use ```VSGUI10K``` in your own work, please cite: